Katherine Sanford: Career

 Katherine Sanford spent her first two postdoctoral years teaching biology.
 From 1941-1942 she taught biology, comparative anatomy, and immunology at Western College for Women in Oxford, Ohio and then moved to Allegheny College in Meadville, Pennsylvania from 1942-1943.
 Following her time as an instructor, Sanford joined Johns Hopkins School of Nursing in Baltimore, Maryland as assistant director of its science program.
 She held this position from 1943 to 1947.
 After her brief interval in teaching, she joined the National Cancer Institute (NCI) cancer laboratory in 1947, where she spent close to 50 years, and the rest of her career, working as a cancer research scientist.

 Sanford began her career as a research scientist as part of the tissue culture section of the National Cancer Institute's Laboratory of Biology.
 It did not take her long to make an impact, as almost immediately after joining she made her largest discovery involving a method of cloning mammalian cancer cells in vitro.
 She was recognized with this discovery with the Ross Harrison Fellowship Award.
 In 1974 Sanford was appointed head of the cell physiology and oncogenesis section of the NCI's Laboratory of Biochemistry.
 Following this in 1977, Sanford was further promoted to the head of the in-vitro carcinogenesis section of the Laboratory of Cellular and Molecular Biology.
 From this position, which she held the rest of her career, she made two more iconic discoveries.
-In 1985, she designed a test that could recognized genetic predisposition for cancer.
+In 1985, she designed a test that could recognize genetic predisposition for cancer.
 Building on this idea in the 90s, she created a test that could differentiate people with a genetic predisposition for cancer from those with Alzheimer's disease.
 After a 49-year career with the NCI, Stanford officially retired in December 1995, but stayed one extra year to complete her research.

 Sanford was involved with various biology societies and associations over her career.
 She founding member of the American Association for Cancer Research.
 She served on various AACR committees during her career.
 Additionally, she was a member of the American Society for Cell Biology, the American Society of Human Genetics, the Tissue Culture Association, and the International Society for Cell Biology.
 In total, Sanford served as a board director or as a committee member on 23 scientific associations during the course of her career.